Pearl, Mississippi: Pearson and Pearl schools

+Incorporation

+By the 1960s, Pearl had grown as suburban development from Jackson expanded into Rankin County.
+In 1968, a change in Mississippi sales tax law required tax collections to be made in municipalities and refunded a portion of collections to municipal governments.
+Local leaders began an incorporation effort so that tax revenue could be directed toward Pearl's public infrastructure and services.

+A public meeting was held on September 11, 1968, at the Pearl-McLaurin Attendance Center auditorium to gauge interest in incorporation.
+According to the city historical sketch, all but six attendees voted in favor.
+On January 6, 1969, proposed city boundaries were laid out, a government was elected, and the name "Pearl" was chosen over the alternatives "Riverview" and "Brightsville".

+The incorporation effort faced several legal challenges.
+On June 5, 1973, the Mississippi Supreme Court reversed a lower court ruling and ordered the incorporation of the City of Pearl.
+Charter Day was held on June 29, 1973, in the Pearl Junior High School auditorium, where Lieutenant Governor William Winter presented the city charter and commissions to the mayor and Board of Aldermen.

+Later development

+The Pearl Municipal Separate School District was created on May 18, 1976, by an ordinance of the City of Pearl Mayor and Board of Aldermen.
+The Pearl Chamber of Commerce was formed on August 24, 1978.

-Pearl was affected by the violence of the Ku Klux Klan, and was white-only for most of the 20th Century.
+Pearl was affected by the violence of the Ku Klux Klan, and was white-only for most of the 20th century.
 In 1970, Pearl had 9,613 white residents and 10 black residents.
-By the 1990s Pearl had become more racially integrated, and by 2010 blacks made up 23% of the population.
+By the 1990s Pearl had become more racially integrated, and by 2010 Black residents made up 23% of the population.

-The first mayor, Harris Harvey, was elected, along with council members Jimmy Joe Thompson, W.D.
-McAlpin, James Netherland, Ophelia Byrd, Mack C Atwood, W.L.
-Maddox, and Bobby Joe Davis.
-With the Mississippi Supreme Court ruling of June 5, 1973, the incorporation could proceed.
-A week later, the state legislature issued a charter.
-On June 29, 1973, Governor William Winter presided over the first annual Pearl Day Celebration, with the swearing in of the city's new officials, who met for the first time on July 3, 1973.

-The Pearl Municipal Separate School District was created on May 18, 1976, by an Ordinance of the City of Pearl Mayor and Board of Aldermen.
-The first franchise by the City of Pearl for cable television installation was granted on July 6, 1976.
-The Pearl Chamber of Commerce was formed on August 24, 1978.

 On October 1, 1997, Luke Woodham went on a shooting spree that ended at Pearl High School, killing two and injuring seven, after earlier stabbing his mother to death.

-Over the years the city has redeveloped the former Pearl High School into City Hall, including the Pearl Police Department, public works departments, and city courts.
-A large auditorium-style Community Center was built next door.
-Its clock tower is inscribed with the names of graduates of Pearl High School for the period 1949 through 1989 while the high school occupied the building.
+The city later redeveloped the former Pearl High School into City Hall, including the Pearl Police Department, public works departments, and city courts.
+A community center was built next door.
+Its clock tower is inscribed with the names of graduates of Pearl High School from 1949 through 1989, the period during which the high school occupied the building.
 A 25000 sqft library opened near City Hall on July 18, 2005.

 Geography

-According to the United States Census Bureau, the city has a total area of 22.0 sqmi, of which 21.8 sqmi is land and 0.2 sqmi (1.00%) is water.
+According to the United States Census Bureau, the city has a total area of 25.61 sqmi, of which 25.49 sqmi is land and 0.12 sqmi is water.
 Neighboring settlements include Flowood, Brandon, Richland, and the state capital Jackson.

 According to its 2008 Annual Drinking Water Quality Report, Pearl's drinking water comes from the Sparta Sand Aquifer via nine wells that draw the water from it.